edgi-govdata-archiving/web-monitoring-ui/README.md

 In this example, analysis started going in 3-day chunks from January through April 20th, but then switched to 7 days for a week, then back to 3-day chunks again.

+Finally, share the spreadsheet so that “anyone with the link can view.”

 Once you have the sheets created, update your `.env` file with to variables:

 ```sh